Maker’s Mark Founders

 Bill Samuels, Jr.

-Bill Samuels, Jr. was the the son of Maker’s founder Bill, Sr. and Margie.
-When Jr. was inheriting the helm at Maker’s upon his father’s retirement, his parting words that to his son was, “Don't screw up the Whisky."
-So when Jr took over as the President at Maker’s Mark, he honored his fathers request but wish, but did it his own way.
-It was Bill, Jr. that created the first-of-its-kind Ambassador program that allows Maker's Mark's biggest fans to feel like part of the family.
-Then just prior to his retirement, Bill, Jr., made his Maker’s Mark on the family legacy in 2010 with the introduction of Maker's 46, the company's first brand in over 50 years.
+Bill Samuels, Jr. was the son of Maker’s founder Bill, Sr., and Margie.
+When Jr. was inheriting the helm at Maker’s upon his father’s retirement, his parting words to his son were, “Don't screw up the Whisky."
+It was Bill Jr. who created the first-of-its-kind Ambassador program, allowing Maker's Mark's biggest fans to feel like part of the family.
+Then, just before his retirement, Bill Jr. made his Maker’s Mark on the family legacy in 2010 with the introduction of Maker's 46.

 . .
 "Founder of Maker's"